GClunies/reflekt/README.md

 ```

 ### Building `dbt` packages to Model Event Data
 Modeling event data in `dbt` is a lot of work.
-Do we want staging models that are clean, documented, and tested? **OF COURSE!**

-Do we want to write and maintain SQL and YAML docs for hundreds of events? **ABSOLUTELY NOT!**
+Everyone wants staging models that are clean, documented, and tested.
+But who wants to write and maintain SQL and YAML for hundreds of events?

-You no longer have to choose between speed and best practice.
-Automate writing SQL for staging models and YAML for documentation and testing, packaged up in your very own provate dbt package.
-All you need is a single CLI command.
+You don't have to choose.
+Put `reflekt build` to work for you - staging models, documentation, even tests - all in a dbt package ready for you to use in your dbt project.

 ```bash
 ❯ reflekt build --artifact dbt --select schemas/jaffle_shop --source snowflake.raw.jaffle_shop_segment --sdk segment